-The sunroof will also operate up to 45 seconds after the 3 ignition has been turned off.
-The sunroof operation will be canceled if either of the front doors are opened during the 45 second time period.
+The sunroof will also operate up to 45 seconds after the ignition has been turned off.
+The sunroof operation will be canceled if either of the front doors are opened during the accessory delay time or set accessory delay time.

-ELECTRICAL POWER OUTLETS - IF EQUIPPED
+ELECTRICAL POWER OUTLETS

-There is a standard 12-volt power outlet in the instrument panel and a 115 Volt (150 Watts Maximum) outlet in the center console on certain models for added convenience.
+There is a standard 12-Volt power outlet in the instrument panel and a 115 Volt (150-Watts Maximum) outlet in the center console on SXT and R/T models for added convenience.
 These outlets can power cell phones, electronics and other low power devices.

-NOTE: Due to build in overload protection the inverter will shut down if the power rating is exceeded.
+NOTE: Due to overload protection the inverter will shut down if the power rating is exceeded.